opendata/Legal-Synonyms/Build From Corpus/README.md

 ## Overview

-There are four steps required to process a large corpus of text into a useable synonyms file.
+There are three steps required to process a large corpus of text into a useable synonyms file.

 **Step One** parses the text into word counts and into parts of speech arcs.
 The script uses Ruby's primary natural language processing (NLP) library, [Treat](https://github.com/louismullie/treat) to parse text into its parts of speech.
 The script, in step one, is given a directory of text files.
 It reads the files one by one, extracts out the stop words, counts all the words, then chunks the text into trigrams which are then processed using Treat.
 These results are written out to text files in a created `results` directory of the directory of text files which is provided to the script in step one.

-**Step Two** collates the resulting arcs into a postgres database.
-The text files in the `results/arcs` directory are collated into a singular arcs table in a `legal-syn` postgres database.
-On any significant corpus of documents, most computers will not have enough memory to sufficiently process the word arcs without using a database.
-Postgres, as a FOSS database, was chosen as the backbone of this collation exercise.

-**Step Three** calculates the dice coefficient of the top 4000 words (by word count) in the arcs database and writes the results into a `sim` table in the database.
+**Step Two** calculates the dice coefficient of the top 4000 words (by word count) in the arcs database and writes the results into a `sim` table in the database.

-**Step Four** queries the sim table to find all word pairs about a given dice coefficient and writes those to a `synonyms.txt` file.
+**Step Three** queries the sim table to find all word pairs about a given dice coefficient and writes those to a `synonyms.txt` file.

-Each of these four steps takes a great deal of time to process using the script as it is currently set up.
+Each of these three steps takes a great deal of time to process using the script as it is currently set up.

 ## Installation

-To use this script, Ruby, MongoDB, Redis, and PostgresDB are required.
+To use this script, Ruby and PostgresDB are required.
 When ruby is installed, clone this repository.

 Install the required dependencies using: